What is Prolapse?

 - Prolapse is rarely a life threatening condition and many women will choose not to have any treatment if they have no symptoms or discomfort.

-- Pelvic floor exercises strengthen the weakened pelvic floor muscles which will improve or prevent worsening of the prolapse.
-See below for more information.
+- Pelvic floor exercises strengthen the weakened pelvic floor muscles.

 If you are concerned about your problem and it is starting to affect your day to day life make an appointment to see your doctor, continence nurse or specialist physiotherapist.
 A continence nurse and specialist physiotherapist are healthcare professionals who specialise in bladder and bowel problems.